-- Discard used face masks, gloves and other contaminated items in a lined wastebasket.
+- Discard used face masks, gloves and other contaminated items in a lined wastebasket immediately after use.
 Dispose of them with other household waste.
 Wash your hands after handling waste.

 - Do not share towels, bedding or clothes with anyone diagnosed with COVID-19.
 Place contaminated laundry into a container with a plastic liner and do not shake.
-Wash with regular laundry soap and hot water (60-90°C), and dry well.
+Wash with regular laundry soap and hot water (60-90°C).
+Dry well.
 Clothing and linens belonging to the ill person can be washed with other laundry.

 - Clean and disinfect high-touch surfaces twice a day and when visibly dirty.
 These could include toilets, laundry containers, bedside tables, doorknobs, phones and television remotes.
 Use regular household cleaners and disinfectants.

-- Disinfect high-touch electronic devices (e.g., keyboards, touch screens) with 70% alcohol (e.g., alcohol prep wipes) twice a day.
+- Disinfect high-touch electronic devices (e.g. keyboards and touch screens) with 70% alcohol (e.g. alcohol prep wipes) twice a day.